frizatch/ScrollyTelling-Introduction/README.md

 Knight Lab - use the Share button
 - Copy the provided link to share on social media
 - Use the embed code to incorporated the storymap into a webpage

+Think about how your content will be maintained.
+Considerations include lifespan of both accounts, external links and technology.

 **Have Fun!!!**